FuturDome is pleased to present The Vacuum Decay, a solo show by Marco Pietracupa, curated by Atto Belloli Ardessi.

-The barn of his house, forcibly converted into a photographic set, transforms into a sort of cosmogonic observatory where the decay of the void functions as the activator for a cycle of portraits of his family and close relatives with whom he was ineluctably living with.
-The faceless bodies, shot in front of a cinematic green screen, lie waiting for the ultimate event, decaying as a generative mass of the vacuum that will annihilate them.
+The Vacuum Decay is a hypothetical astrophysical condition implying a self-destruction of the universe.
+FuturDome displays a series of images created by Pietracupa during the first lockdown in March 2020.
+The barn of his house, forcibly converted into a photographic set, transforms into a cosmogonic observatory where the decay of the void functions as the activator for a cycle of portraits of his family and close relatives with whom he was ineluctably living with.
+The faceless bodies, shot before a cinematic green screen, lie waiting for the ultimate event, decaying as a generative mass of the vacuum that will annihilate them.

 Born in 1967 in Bressanone, Marco Pietracupa is an artist and fashion photographer.